Tellurian signs 10-year LNG agreement with Vitol for 3 MTPA

-(Reuters) - U.S. liquefied natural gas developer Tellurian Inc said on Thursday it signed a 10-year agreement with Vitol, the world’s largest independent energy trader, for 3 million tonnes per annum (MTPA) of LNG.
+U.S. liquefied natural gas developer Tellurian Inc (TELL.O) said on Thursday it signed a 10-year agreement with Vitol, the world's largest independent energy trader, for 3 million tonnes per annum (MTPA) of LNG.

 The agreement is valued at about $12 billion in revenue over the deal period, Tellurian said.